hicazi2/spork/readme.md

 you can see the following notes I took while learning git comments for the first time.
-If you are interested in my project, please check readme2.md file
+If you are interested in the details of the spork project, please check readme2.md file

 description of spork
 md stands for markdown